masa-finance/masa-oracle/docs/ai-protocol-node/twitter-data.md

 ## Introduction

-This gide serves as a comprehensive guide to utilizing the Twitter data endpoints available through the Masa Oracle Node API.
+This gide serves as a comprehensive guide to utilizing the Twitter data endpoints available through the Masa Protocol Node API.
 It is designed to assist developers in harnessing the power of real-time Twitter data for a variety of applications, from sentiment analysis, to trend monitoring, and model fine-tuning.
-Before diving into the technical details, it's important to ensure that your Masa Oracle Node is properly staked.
+Before diving into the technical details, it's important to ensure that your Masa Protocol Node is properly staked.
 If you want to contribute to the network as a worker please add necessary Twitter credentials so your node can fullfill requests.
 This guide will walk you through the prerequisites, provide detailed information on how to access and use the Twitter endpoints, and offer example use case of deploying a decentralized AI agent for social media analysis.
 Whether you're looking to analyze public sentiment, track trending topics, or gather data for your AI Agents, this guide will equip you with the knowledge to effectively integrate Twitter data into your project.

 ## How It Works: Processing Twitter Data Requests

-The Masa Oracle Node employs an actor-based model to efficiently process Twitter data requests, enabling real-time access to Twitter data that is sourced through a decentralized network of workers.
+The Masa Protocol Node employs an actor-based model to efficiently process Twitter data requests, enabling real-time access to Twitter data that is sourced through a decentralized network of workers.
 Each worker is able to fullfill a request and provide data to the network.
 This section outlines the workflow from receiving a request to delivering data back to the API.

 ### Step 1: Initialization